 Initial assessment

-The International Secretariat’s initial assessment is that Nigeria has made satisfactory progress in meeting this requirement.
+The International Secretariat’s initial assessment is that Nigeria has made satisfactory progress in meeting this requirement. [note: this assessment follows a different format for placement of the secretariats initial assessment than others.
+It seems, typically, that the assessment itself is placed within this subsection after a paragraph of analysis on previous developments, followed by a paragraph, if applicable, on recommedations/improvements.]
 There are regular, public statements of support from the government, a senior individual has been appointed to lead on the implementation of the EITI, and senior government officials are represented on the MSG.
 The NEITI Act is a powerful tool to empower the NSWG and resolve bottlenecks as well as secure the continuity of the process.
 Stakeholders note that although government engagement in the EITI process has at times been weak, the current representation on the MSG shows that the government is taking the process seriously.
 Although funding is a challenge, this appears to be systemic and is not indicative of a lack of government engagement.
+We note also that the current size of the dedicated government agency established under the NEITI Act—54 employees—is impressive and commendable.

 To continue making progress in this requirement, the FGN is encouraged to reconstitute and empower the IMTT to address the challenges identified through NEITI Reports.

-Industry engagement in the EITI process (#1.2)
+Company engagement in the EITI process (#1.2)

 Documentation of progress